-Featuring a series of artworks by contemporary artists, the installations use light, colour and mixed media to create an immersive atmosphere which, in the words of the exhibition curator, Cedar Lewisohn, 'can improve people's wellbeing in the winter months'.
+Featuring a series of artworks by contemporary artists - some new, some returning after successful outings in previous years - the installations use light, colour and mixed media to create an immersive atmosphere sure to go some way towards dispelling the winter blues,

 Winter Windows 2023, Squire & Partners 2023.
 Photo: © Squire & Partners

-Quite different, but also new to London, is Marinella Senatore's light sculpture We Rise by Lifting Others, a massive work inspired by the southern Italian tradition of illuminated decorations.
+New last year and well worth a second outing is Marinella Senatore's light sculpture We Rise by Lifting Others, a massive work inspired by the southern Italian tradition of illuminated decorations.
 Senatore says that working with light can be a tool for narration and poetic creation.
-You can see this work on the Queen Elizabeth Hall Riverside Terrace; below is an image of Senatore's piece on show at the Palazzo Strozzi, Florence.
+You can see this work on the Queen Elizabeth Hall Riverside Terrace.

 Located on the Riverside Terrace, this is a good example of user-friendly science in action: lit by a single energy-efficient lightbulb, the Sphere is an aluminium geodesic dome attached with acrylic sheets and dichroid film.
 Dichroid refers to any optical device that can split a beam of light in two, and means that the Sphere changes colour depending on what angle the light comes from.